 I'm technically not a Gen-Xer, Gen-Yer, or a Millennial.
 This article tried to call my "generation" Xennials.
 Wha?
 Stupid.
 I was born into a micro-generation or as I like to call it, the Original Star Wars Generation (1977-1983).
-I was a child in the 80's, a teenage in the 90's, and thrust into adulthood in the 00's.
+I was a child in the 80's, a teenager in the 90's, and thrust into adulthood in the 00's.
 I had an analog childhood and a digital youth.
 Pagers were all the rage in my high school.
 I remember the first personal computers.
 We had an Apple IIc with the big floppy disks and an Atari 2600.
 I was forced into getting my first cell phone in my late 20's.

 I just turned 40 (see, sitting here for well over a year).
 I feel old now.
 Because I was born into this strange micro-generation, I don't quite align myself with Gen-Xers or Millennials.
 I was brought up to be a pessimistic optimist.
 Sounds ironic.
 It is.
 Que Alanis Morrissette.
 It was believed that we could become anything we wanted.
 Go to college, get a degree, become millionaires and change the world!
 But also brought up to realize that Social Security would be depleted by the time we needed it, the environment would be past saving, and the government would collapse, and we'd spend our senior years in a post-apocalyptic hell hole.
 But dammit, you better amount to something.
 You better make your mark on the world.
 You better be or do something important with your life.